 More details are outlined on our contracts page.

 Research a provider's track record in customer service.
 Take a look at our latest report on customer service satisfaction with the quality of service they receive from their telecoms provider.
-We also regularly publishes data on complaints made against the major telecoms and pay-TV providers.
+We also regularly publish data on complaints made against the major telecoms and pay-TV providers.

 Staying connected is critical to businesses.